jetaggart/stream-sms-draft/README.md

 Finally, the `sendMessage()` accepts a `message` object and adds its `text` as a message in the `channel`.

-The new `channel` shows up in the Dashboard `ChannelList`, and the `admin` is able to reply.
+The new `channel` shows up in the Dashboard `ChannelList`, and the `admin` can reply.

 > 🐳 Sweet!
 But wait--what's that `chat type`?!

 ### Stream Chat Types

-You can create custom Stream [chat types](https://getstream.io/chat/docs/webhooks/?language=js) to systematically change how your app will behave based on what type of chat is occuring.
+You can create custom Stream [chat types](https://getstream.io/chat/docs/webhooks/?language=js) to systematically change how your app will behave based on what type of chat is occurring.
 In this case, we're going to create a custom type called `'sms'` so that we can be sure we are only trying to send text messages for app-to-phone channels, rather than app-to-app channels.

 This will allow you to use this Stream app for all your admin chat types, not just SMS conversations.